sfigg/commercialization-public/design/compatibility/1709/device-storage.md

     -   NN (Number of Namespaces) must be at least 1.
 Bytes: 519:516

-    -   FLBAS (Formatted LBA Size) must have bit 4 set to 0.
-Byte: 26

-        -   If the Metadata Capabilities feature is supported, this requirement holds, otherwise it can be ignored; i.e., iff MC bit 1 is set to 1, the above FLBAS requirement is binding.
-Byte: 27
+    -   MS (Metadata Size) must be set to 00h, to indicate that no metadata is supported on the current LBA Format.

     -   LBADS (LBA Data Size) must be set to 9 or 12, i.e., 512B or 4KB.
 Bits: 23:16